-The following information has implications for potential international applicants who require a Tier 4 visa to study in the UK

-Is the placement requirement more than 50% of the programme?
-No If yes, what % of the programme is the placement requirement? n/a If yes, is the amount of placement a statutory requirement to meet Professional, Statutory or Regulatory Body (PSRB) or Department of Education requirements? n/a
+The following information has implications for potential international applicants who require a Tier 4 visa to study in the UK of the programme?
+If yes, what % of the programme is the placement requirement? n/a If yes, is the amount of placement a statutory requirement to meet Professional, Statutory or Regulatory Body (PSRB) or Department of Education requirements? n/a